Aerial Sports Coaching

 When is the next Australian Aerial Championships?

-The Australian Aerial Championships will be held on the weekend of the 25th and 26th of June 2022 in Cairns, QLD.
+The Australian Aerial Championships will be held on the weekend of the 8th and 9th of June 2023 in Penrith, NSW.

 Why hire a coach?